ceph/ceph/doc/cephadm/install.rst

 Deployment in an isolated environment
 -------------------------------------

+You might need to install cephadm in an environment that is not connected directly to the internet (such an environment is also called an "isolated environment").
+This can be done if a custom container registry is used.
+Either of two kinds of custom container registry can be used in this scenario: (1) a Podman-based or Docker-based insecure registry, or (2) a secure registry.

-You can install Cephadm in an isolated environment by using a custom container registry.
-You can either configure Podman or Docker to use an insecure registry, or make the registry secure.
-This is sometimes referred to as "airgapping".
-Registries that are not directly connected to the internet are referred to as "airgapped".
+The practice of installing software on systems that are not connected directly to the internet is called "airgapping" and registries that are not connected directly to the internet are referred to as "airgapped".

-Ensure your container image is inside the registry and that you have access to all hosts you wish to add to the cluster.
+Make sure that your container image is inside the registry.
+Make sure that you have access to all hosts that you plan to add to the cluster.

 #.
 Run a local container registry: